Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 Mickey Mantle Announces His Retirement

-On March 1, 1969, Mickey Mantle held a press conference at the Yankee Clipper Motel in Fort Lauderdale, Florida, overlooking the Atlantic Ocean, and told the world he was done.
-"I can't hit anymore," Mantle said.
+On March 1, 1969, Mickey Mantle held a press conference at the Yankee Clipper Hotel in Fort Lauderdale, Florida, overlooking the Atlantic Ocean, and told the world he was done.
+"I don't hit the ball when I need to," Mantle said.
 Spring training had just opened, and the 37-year-old slugger had arrived at camp still undecided.
 Conversations with Yankees president Mike Burke and manager Ralph Houk helped him reach the conclusion his body had already made for him.

 Mantle's knees had been failing him for years.
 Torn cartilage, bone chips, and ligament damage accumulated from a career spent playing through injuries that would sideline most athletes permanently.
 In his final season, 1968, he batted .237 with 18 home runs.
 The numbers were respectable for an ordinary player but a stark decline for the man who had once been the most feared switch-hitter in the game.

 When he stepped away, Mantle ranked third on the all-time home run list with 536.
-He had won three American League MVP awards, appeared in 20 All-Star Games, and powered the Yankees to seven World Series titles.
+He had won three American League MVP awards, earned 20 All-Star selections, and powered the Yankees to seven World Series titles.
 His 1956 Triple Crown season remains one of the finest individual campaigns in baseball history.

 Get Baseball History in Your Inbox